List of United States representatives from Missouri

 The following is an alphabetical list of United States representatives from the state of Missouri.
-For chronological tables of members of both houses of the United States Congress from the state (through the present day), see United States congressional delegations from Missouri.
+For chronological tables of members of both houses of the United States Congress from the state (through the present day), see Missouri's congressional delegations.
 The list of names should be complete, but other data may be incomplete.

 Current representatives

 Current as of January 3, 2025.